Nathaniel North

-Nathaniel North (ca. 1671 - ca. 171?) was a Bermuda-born pirate during the Golden Age of Piracy, operating in the Indian Ocean under John Bowen and then as captain of the Defiant following Bowen's retirement in 1704.
+Nathaniel North (c.
+1671–1716) was a pirate during the Golden Age of Piracy, operating in the Indian Ocean under John Bowen and then as captain of the Defiant following Bowen's retirement in 1704.
 After losing the Defiant he ruled a pirate colony at Ambonaivo made up of his former crew before returning to sea.
-Retiring with great wealth in 1709, North settled in Madagascar and married a local woman, but was murdered by her family.
+North reportedly retired with great wealth in 1709, settling in Madagascar and marrying a local woman, but was later murdered by her family.

 Early life

 In 1689 North was a crewman aboard an English privateer attacking French shipping during the War of the Grand Alliance.
 He was impressed into the Royal Navy but made his way to Jamaica.
 There he again met British press gangs, but escaped by jumping overboard and swimming to shore.
-By 1696 North was a crewman in a band of privateers (which included future captain George Booth) who captured the 18-gun brigantine called Pelican off Newfoundland.
-While the privateer under new captain Robert Colley obtained a commission to attack French holdings in West Africa, they instead travelled to Madagascar where they searched for Arab and Swahili-coast based ships to take.
+By 1696 North was a crewman in a band of privateers (which included future captain George Booth) who captured the 18-gun brigantine Pelican off Newfoundland.
+While the privateer under new captain Robert Colley obtained a commission to attack French holdings in West Africa, they instead travelled to Madagascar where they searched for ships based out of ports on the Arabian and Swahili coasts.
 When they failed to find any ships, the Pelican instead raided villages on the Comoro Islands.

 Upon returning to Madagascar, North was elected quartermaster by the crew after Colley and a number of others died of illness; ship's cooper Joseph Wheeler was made captain.
 The Pelican then joined Dirk Chivers and Robert Culliford and the three ships together captured the Great Mohammed.
-Chivers and Culliford however refused to share the spoils from the Great Mohammed, claiming that the Pelican had not taken part in the battle.
+Chivers and Culliford, however, refused to share the spoils from the Great Mohammed, claiming that the Pelican had not taken part in the battle.
 Following this event, the Pelican left the trio and later captured three small ships, keeping one and renaming her Dolphin.
 Damage caused to both ships in a hurricane forced a return to Madagascar, where the plunder was divided, with each of the pirates receiving around £700.

 Early career

-In 1699 served again as quartermaster under captain Samuel Inless, who had been given command of the Dolphin.
+In 1699, North served again as quartermaster under captain Samuel Inless, who had been given command of the Dolphin.
 After taking a large Danish ship they sailed to Île Sainte-Marie and divided the plunder with each man receiving around £400.
-While at the Île Sainte-Marie however, four British warships under Commodore Thomas Warren arrived, forcing Inless to burn the Dolphin.
-While a pardon was offered to the pirates - several of whom accepted it - North instead fled in the ship's longboat, escaping to Madagascar.
+While at the Île Sainte-Marie, however, four British warships under Commodore Thomas Warren arrived, forcing Inless to burn the Dolphin.
+While a pardon was offered to the pirates – several of whom accepted it – North instead fled in the ship's longboat, escaping to Madagascar.

 In 1701, North turned to raiding settlements on land, leading a plundering expedition ashore in the Comoros Islands.
 His raiding party looted villages on Ngazidja and held the sultan of Mayotte for ransom before returning to sea.